 Update Audio Drivers

-If the issue persists after performing the aforementioned troubleshooting steps, it is likely time to update your audio drivers.
+If the issue persists after performing the troubleshooting mentioned above steps, it is likely time to update your audio drivers.
 One of the most common causes of non-functional audio in Windows 11 is the use of outdated or corrupt drivers.
-There are two methods of driver updates manually or automatically.
+There are two methods of driver updates: manually or automatically.

 You need to go to the website of your sound card or motherboard manufacturer and grab the most recent drivers.
 You can manually update your drivers by visiting the manufacturer’s website of your computer or sound card and downloading the most recent drivers from there.
 Simply download the necessary drivers, install them on your PC, and reboot.